-The state of financial markets has been predominated by the traditional banking systems, currently, there is diversity.
-The emergence of the stock exchange, bond markets, and equity markets has caused a revolution in the African financial markets industry.
+The emergence of the stock exchange, bond markets, and equity markets have caused a revolution in the African financial markets industry.

-Africa has in recent years woken up to the realization that it can harness its own potential and improve the state of the continent’s economy.
-Africa’s financial markets have gained more access to the global standards of service.
+In recent years, Africa has been harnessing its own potential and improving the state of the continent’s economy.
+Its financial markets have gained more access to the global standards of service.
 However, a lot of reforms are still needed in order to improve their competitiveness.

 In 2018, Kenya was ranked third by the Absa Africa financial markets index.
 Kenya came after South Africa and Botswana in terms of attractive financial markets in Africa.
 Stronger policies and new products were among the pillars that anchored Kenya’s success.